-- Contact synchronization.
+- Contacts synchronization.

 - Faster offline searches.

-Changes in the latest version
+New features of the latest version